 Post-traumatic stress disorder (PTSD) can be included in the damages a person seeks through a personal injury claim.
-So, if you’re suffering from severe anxiety after a crash, your attorney should absolutely factor that into your claim.
+So, if you’re suffering from severe anxiety after a crash, your car accident attorney should absolutely factor that into your claim.

 What Is PTSD?

 PTSD is a disorder that develops after a traumatic event.
 Though people often use the term in the context of soldiers or survivors of assault, it’s a condition anyone who has suffered a traumatic event can experience.

 According to the National Institute of Mental Health, to be diagnosed with a PTSD, someone must have experienced the following four symptoms for at least one month:

 - At least one re-experiencing symptom (flashbacks, nightmares, or frightening thoughts)